 Whether you are participating in the distinctive Richter fellowship or working independently with a faculty member, Occidental provides a vast array of opportunities for students to do research abroad.
 Check out current and past Richter Scholars!

 From environmental impact on asthma in Peru, to healthcare delivery to the underserved in Ecuador, to history and self-denoted Identity in Morocco, students develop projects of scholarly merit that promote cross-cultural engagement.

 Proposals are developed by the student in close collaboration with an Oxy faculty supervisor.
+Successful candidates are fully funded to do research for 8 to ten weeks over the summer.
 While abroad, recipients work full time on their project.
-Upon return to Occidental College, students present their projects to the Occidental community at the Research Abroad Conference held each fall semester.
+Upon return to College, students present their projects to the Occidental community at the Undergraduate Research Conference held in the summer.

-Research abroad scholars have successfully presented their projects at research abroad conferences and have utilized their work for senior comprehensive projects.
-Many research abroad scholars successfully pursue graduate fellowships and graduate degrees overseas.
+Research abroad scholars have successfully presented their projects at conferences and have utilized their work for senior comprehensive projects.
+Many Richter scholars successfully pursue graduate fellowships and graduate degrees overseas.

 The Richter Research Abroad program is generously funded by the Joseph Edward Richter trust which maintains the Paul K. and Evalyn E. Cook Richter Memorial Funds.

 Take advantage of this amazing opportunity and Explore a diversity of new options being offered for summer 2015!

 If you are participating in independent research projects, community placements or project work abroad you must adhere to the College policy and guidelines for this process.
 Read more to better prepare for this enriching individualized experience.

 - Phone: (323) 259-2533

 - Visit: McKinnon Center for Global Affairs Johnson 102